l10nws/docs/_docs/contact/contact.md

 ---
 title:
-category: Contact US
+category: Contact us
+show_only_one: true
-order: 1
+order: 80
 ---